Bust of York

 After the toppling, signs of support for the bust and other tributes appeared at the site.

 The artist has offered to produce a bust of York in bronze, with no charge for his time and effort, although the casting would have to be paid for.
-As of September 4, 2021, no decision has been made regarding this offer.
+As of September 4, 2021, no decision has been made regarding this offer, however, the city has announced plans to commission a permanent monument of York.

 Background

 The bust of York was erected on a plinth which formerly held the statue of Harvey W. Scott, which was toppled and damaged on October 20, 2020.
 The statue's outstretched right arm broke off.

 That statue was by Gutzon Borglum, a prolific sculptor known for his design and initial sculpting of Mount Rushmore and the monument to the Confederacy at Stone Mountain; Borglum is controversial for his Klan involvement.
 Scott fought against Native Americans as a volunteer in the Puget Sound War.
 He was strongly opposed to women's suffrage and public high schools.

-Between October 2020, when the statue was toppled, and February 2021, when the bust was secretly erected, there was considerable local discussion of what hero should be honored on Scott's plinth.

 On October 11, 2020, the Indigenous Peoples Day of Rage, protesters also toppled statues of Abraham Lincoln and Theodore Roosevelt, for their perceived hostility towards Native Americans.
 Earlier in 2020, Portland statues of George Washington and Thomas Jefferson were also toppled, because they owned enslaved people.

 None of these statues will be re-erected.
 The Regional Arts & Culture Council in 2021 adopted a policy that allows removal of statues whose "subject or impact...is significantly at odds with values of antiracism, equity, inclusion."
 While no formal decision has been made (as of August 2021), it is presumed that all of these statues would fall in that category.

 Description

 The bald head, looking down, was created by the artist.
-There is no contemporary image of York nor any description of him, except that he was big.
+There is no contemporary image of York nor any description of him, except that he was a large man.

 The bust was deliberately made of perishable materials: wood covered in urethane, which was then painted bronze.
 A sheet of paper resembling a plaque, attached to a sheet of plywood painted to resemble marble, had a printed message:

 Reaction to the bust

 Reaction to the bust has been "overwhelmingly positive".
 A newspaper described the reaction as "adoration".
-The bust became a destination, a place to visit.
+The bust became a destination.
 Adena Long, director of Portland Parks & Recreation, described the artwork as "a complete surprise", "a happy surprise".
 City Parks Commissioner Carmen Rubio said in a press release: "We should regard this installation for both the important piece that it is, as well as a much-needed reminder to city leaders to hasten our work of rooting out white supremacy in our institutions—particularly our city government, where many processes exclude community participation and discourage engagement."

 Prior to its destruction, the arts program manager for Portland had said the bust would remain on display until it deteriorated.